vrleonel/metacritc-score-api/README.md

 metacritc-score-api
 ===================

-Get the metacritic score em show a jsom with values
+Get the metacritic score em show a json with values